Characterizing the effect of retractions on publishing careers

 \textbf{Scientific discipline.} To assign a scientific discipline to every author, we utilize the fields in MAG that span more than 520,000 hierarchically structured fields.
 For every paper $p$ and field $f$, MAG specifies a confidence score, denoted by $score(p,f) \in [0,1]$, which indicates the level of confidence that $p$ is associated with $f$.
-The aforementioned hierarchy contains 19 top-level fields\footnote{These fields are Art, Biology, Business, Chemistry, Computer Science, Economics, Engineering, Environmental Science, Geography, Geology, History , Materials Science, Mathematics, Medicine, Philosophy, Physics, Political Science, Psychology, and Sociology.}, which we refer to as ``disciplines.''
+The aforementioned hierarchy contains 19 top-level fields, which we refer to as ``disciplines.''
+These fields are Art, Biology, Business, Chemistry, Computer Science, Economics, Engineering, Environmental Science, Geography, Geology, History , Materials Science, Mathematics, Medicine, Philosophy, Physics, Political Science, Psychology, and Sociology.
 Almost every field, $f$, has at least one ancestor that is a discipline.
 Let $D(f)$ denote the set of all disciplines that are ancestors of $f$.
 For any given paper, $p$, the set of disciplines associated with $p$ is denoted by $D(p)$, and is computed as follows:

 For any given author, $a$, let $P(a)$ denote the set of papers authored by $a$.
 We compute the discipline(s) of $a$ as follows: